pverscha/phd_thesis/18-chapter_7_other_projects.md

 Web applications can provide them with a collection of input data, instruct it to process the data and receive the results when done, all without occupying the browser's "main thread".

 In order to understand what the "main thread" is in JavaScript, you need to realise that JavaScript is an event-driven programming language.
-Every single operation that is performed by a piece of JavaScript code will be send to a queue that is systematically queried and emptied by the "Event loop".
+Every single operation that is performed by a piece of JavaScript code will be sent to a queue that is systematically queried and emptied by the "Event loop".
 The main JavaScript thread is constantly checking this event queue for new tasks that need to be taken care of and executes them one-by-one in a specific order.
 Because only one thread is available to process the tasks pushed onto this queue, a long-running task blocks the execution of other tasks and can cause the web browser to "hang" on a specific operation.
 It will only continue to process interactions of the user with a web app's user interface once this long-running task is completed (which is not user-friendly).